IF YOU HAVEN’T READ BOOKS 1 AND 2

-“Okay, Mr Kane,” Sam said, “call your people out, but if anybody looks threatening, you’ll be the first one to die.”
+“Okay, Mr Kane,” Glen said, “call your people out, but if anybody looks threatening, you’ll be the first one to die.”
 He nodded to Amber.

-Bill turned and shouted towards the large field less than fifty metres from the farmhouse.
+Bill half-turned and shouted towards the wheat field less than fifty metres from the farmhouse.
 “Come on out guys, and Jay-Dee, please hold your weapon by the end of the barrel in one hand.”

-Slightly behind Amber, there was a noise as the young Asian nurse stood up and stepped out from his hiding place, immediately raising his rifle in one hand the way Bill had explained to him earlier.
+Slightly behind Amber, there was a noise as the young Asian nurse stood up and stepped out from his hiding place.
+Jay-Dee immediately raised his rifle, holding it by the barrel in one hand, the way Bill had suggested to him earlier.
 Jay-Dee used his other hand to wipe the loose leaves from his face and neck.
 He also used his free hand to adjust the straps of his bergen slightly.

 “Hello.”
-He strolled forward, looking relaxed except for the rifle he held out to the side.
+He strolled forward, looking relaxed except for the arm holding the rifle out to the side.

-From the edge of the crops even closer to the group, Victoria and Cherry stood and stepped out of the greenery.
-In both cases, in the right hand was a long wooden spear and in the left, they carried one of Bill’s two small backpacks.
-Both of the women were wearing their bergens, and a smile.
+From the edge of the crops closer to the group, Victoria and Cherry were five metres apart when they stood and stepped out of the long stalks of wheat.
+In both cases, in their right hand was a long wooden spear and in their left, they each carried one of Bill’s two small backpacks.
+Both of the women were wearing their bergens and a smile.